 - More Dakka: Andy is rather fond of this trope, hence his nickname Machine Gun Kelly, which he also applies to the casino cruise he owns.

 - Never Suicide: Zenigata is smart enough to know that Lupin would never commit suicide, even if it were his last resort.

-- Only in It for the Money: This is the only movie where Goemon plays this trope straight.
+- Only in It for the Money: This is the only entry in the Lupin franchise where Goemon plays this trope straight.

 - San Francisco: This TV-movie takes place there most of the time.

 - Scooby-Doo Hoax: The sea monster that emerges near the Machine Gun Kelly during the opening heist turns out to be an inflatable decoy set up by Lupin to distract the cruise's main security.
 Zenigata shoots a hole in it to blow their cover.

 - Shout-Out: Lupin compares Zenigata to Dirty Harry at one point.

 - Sympathy for the Devil: Lupin declares that he can find himself in Huang: he also likes torturing people, though he prefers to torture hot girls instead.